joecascio/nytimes-covid-data-tool/README.md

         etc... for each state or territory
 ```

 Each time the program is run, each csv file (3330 of them) is overwritten, or created anew if necessary.
 So therefore, it is not recommended that you modify the generated csv files unless you plan to make copies, or move them somewhere other than the current working directory.
 Otherwise, your changes will be lost the next time the program is run.
-But if you create additional files in the states directory tree, they will retained.
+But if you create additional files in the states directory tree, they will be retained.
 Knowing this, you can plan your work accordingly.

 ## System Requirements
 Python 3 must be installed and on the command line path.